ZoeLeBlanc/is310-computing-humanities-spring-2024/_schedule/17-patterns-and-outliers.md

 - [ ] Answer any homework related questions
 - [ ] Discuss the assigned readings
-- [ ] Work on in-class exercise exploring text analysis and data visualization in DH
+- [ ] Work on in-class exercise exploring projects that focus on text analysis and data visualization of culture

 ## Assigned Materials